Convexity of the Berezin range of finite rank operators: On the convex hull of Berezin range

 \textbf{Data availability}

 No data was used for the research described in the article.\\

-{\bf Acknowledgments.} The first author is supported by the Senior Research Fellowship (09/0239(13298)/2022-EMR-I) of CSIR (Council of Scientific and Industrial Research, India).
+{\bf Acknowledgments.} The authors are grateful to the referees for the useful comments and suggestions.
+The first author is supported by the Senior Research Fellowship (09/0239(13298)/2022-EMR-I) of CSIR (Council of Scientific and Industrial Research, India).
 The second author is supported by the Researchers Supporting Project number(RSPD2024R1056), King Saud University, Riyadh, Saudi Arabia.
 The third author is supported by the Teachers Association for Research Excellence (TAR/2022/000063) of SERB (Science and Engineering Research Board, India).